 Ulcers aren’t the only problems associated with H. pylori; researchers discovered that H. pylori cause gastritis, a condition that involves inflammation of the stomach’s lining.
-H. pylori infection is also linked to stomach cancer; however, the American Cancer Society states that most people with H. pylori in their stomach never develop stomach cancer.
+H. pylori infection is also linked to stomach cancer; however, the

 The stomach has a layer of mucus that is designed to protect it from stomach acid.
 H. pylori attack this mucus lining and leave part of the stomach exposed to acid.
 Together, the bacteria and the acid can irritate the stomach, causing ulcers, gastritis, or stomach cancer.